Machu Picchu: Encounters with Westerners

+A 1912 panoramic photograph of Machu Picchu and the Urubamba Canyon, taken during early Western exploration of the site.

 Spanish conquest

 Machu Picchu is believed to have been abandoned in the mid-16th century, around the time of the Spanish conquest, likely due to the collapse of Inca rule and disease following European contact.
-In the late 16th century, Spaniards who had recently gained control of the area documented that indigenous individuals mentioned returning to "Huayna Picchu", the name that is believed to be originally given to the site by locals.
+In the late 16th century, Spaniards who had gained control of the area documented that indigenous individuals mentioned returning to "Huayna Picchu", the name that is believed to be originally given to the site by locals.
 The Spanish conquistador Baltasar de Ocampo had notes of a visit during the end of the 16th century to a mountain fortress called Pitcos with sumptuous and majestic buildings, erected with great skill and art, all the lintels of the doors, as well the principal as the ordinary ones, being of marble and elaborately carved.

 Over the centuries, the surrounding jungle overgrew the site, and few outside the immediate area knew of its existence.
-The site may have been re-discovered and exploited in the late 19th century by the German engineer Augusto Berns.
+The site may have been rediscovered and exploited in the late 19th century by the German engineer Augusto Berns.
 Some suggest the German engineer J. M. von Hassel arrived earlier, though there's no solid evidence.
 Maps reference Machu Picchu as early as 1874, and a 1904 atlas labeled it as Huayna Picchu.